-This is by far the most powerful notetaking app on the iPad.
-There is a steep learning curve for using it, but it can do most everything and has a very robust folder architecture for storing folders within folders etc. There is also a really neat template function that allows you to define the dimensions of a template note (I use this in order to make a note that is 1024x768, which works great when using the app as a whiteboard for projecting).
+This app is a powerful notetaking app on the iPad, BUT it is very outdated!
+There is a steep learning curve for using it.
+It can do most everything and has a very robust folder architecture for storing folders within folders etc. There is also a really neat template function that allows you to define the dimensions of a template note (I use this in order to make a note that is 1024x768, which works great when using the app as a whiteboard for projecting).
 You can also email your notes to Evernote.

 [backing up can be done by outputing your entire Notetaker HD file to dropbox or email]

-Another really nice notetaking app.
-The best part about notability is that you can record audio while taking notes, and if you switch to another app or lock the iPad it keeps on recording.
-The app backs up to Dropbox and notes can be restored if you purchase a new iPad.
+UPDATE: Notability now syncs audio with your handwriting!!
+The best note taking app in my opinion.
+My favorite part about Notability is that you can record audio while taking notes, and if you switch to another app or lock the iPad it keeps on recording.
+The app backs up to iCloud and syncs with Dropbox, Google Drive, WebDAV and more.

 Almost too powerful of a drawing app for day to day sketches.
 Supports multiple layers and infinite changes to many different types of drawing instruments.
 Output pictures to Dropbox or Photos as Photoshop files or JPG or transparent PNG.
 Quite nice, but almost too much.

 **NOTE: I've been using Notability for a lot of my drawings, though it only exports to Dropbox as PDF, I've requested PNG and I am sure others have too.
 If you open the PDF on your mac and use Command+Option+4 key combination, you can take a screen shot that will save to your desktop as PNG.
 Or you can hold the Home button+Lock button on your iOS device and take a screen shot that will save into the Photos App as a PNG.